crispusomollo/CyberSecurity-Starter-ToolKit/README.md

 # Cybersecurity Starter Toolkit

-This toolkit is designed for system administrators transitioning into the Cybersecurity Champion role.
+This toolkit is designed for system administrators transitioning into Cybersecurity role.
 It provides ready-to-use scripts for auditing Windows, Ubuntu, and database systems, along with reporting templates.

 ## Folder Structure